|Product / Service||ACUO|

 The project was advertised through TV ads, while Mr. Sniff’s technical specifications were published on our website.
 We also uploaded streaming music videos that featured numerous dancing Mr. Sniffs in an attempt to create hype for the robot.
 These efforts helped us maximize the number of volunteers who came out for a breath test at one of the many stops—both planned and spontaneous—we made at supermarkets and public locations across Japan.

 The project attracted over 6,800 volunteers who came in for breath tests.
 It was covered in a total 56 TV programs and newspapers, as well as on 288 websites, which provided us with a combined advertising value of $2,342,060.
 As a result, 96.7% of those who had heard of the project said that they had become more aware of their breath quality.
 As a result, 12.4 million people were able to learn about the project, and 96.7% of them said that they had become more aware of their breath quality.
 The project also turned out to be a successful branding strategy, with ACUO products enjoying a 3% boost in sales compared to the same period from the previous year, despite a slump in the gum market that has seen sales drop by 26% over the last ten years.

 We targeted Japanese people of all ages for this project.
-Mr. Sniff was primarily developed to circumvent the social taboo of pointing out the quality of someone else’s breath—as well as the difficulty of noticing the quality of one’s own breath—but the fact that the robot resembles popular actor Tori Matsuzaka gave it an instant familiarity and likability.
-As a result, we were able to add a touch of entertainment to the breath tests conducted with Mr. Sniff.
+Mr. Sniff was primarily developed to circumvent the social taboo of pointing out the quality of someone else’s breath—as well as the difficulty of noticing the quality of one’s own breath.
+Thanks to the large amount of data we collected through Mr. Sniff, we were able to determine general facts about the breaths of the Japanese, as well as regional patterns in breath quality.
+We also found that 67% of those who volunteered for the breath checks had bad breath, and as a result, we were able to raise their awareness of oral hygiene.